-Housing allowance is a social benefit that can be granted as a subsidy for accommodation costs and does not have to be repaid.
+Housing benefit is a social benefit that can be granted as a subsidy to the accommodation costs and does not have to be paid back.

 Who is entitled to housing benefit?

-- instead, a scholarship is paid by a scholarship organization for gifted students (§2 BAföG)
+- a scholarship is paid instead by a scholarship organisation for the gifted (§2 BAföG)

-- the maximum period of support is exceeded
+- the maximum period of support has been exceeded

-- a change of subject was made without good cause or too late (§7 Abs.3 BAföG)
+- a change of subject was made without good cause or too late (§7, paragraph 3 BAföG)

-- the requirements for the promotion of a further education (second degree) are not fulfilled
+- the requirements for the funding of further education (second degree) have not been met

 - the certificate of achievement has not been submitted (§48 BAföG)